HemaGunasekaran/sql_business_exploration/README.md

 - **Business Alignment**: Focused analysis on Eniac's strategic objectives.

 ## 📢 Conclusion
 This project highlights the power of data-driven decision-making in business strategy.
 By leveraging SQL and Tableau, I was able to extract meaningful insights that can guide Eniac’s expansion plans.

----

-🔗 **Connect with me**: linkedin.com/in/hema-gunasekaran-714437a9
-📂 **Project Repository**: